FormidableLabs/victory-docs/src/screens/docs/components/victory-stack/ecology.md

 ### events

 `VictoryStack` uses the `VictorySharedEvents` wrapper to coordinate events between its children.
 The `events` prop takes an array of event objects.
 Event objects are composed of a `target`, an `eventKey`, a `childName` and `eventHandlers`.
 Targets may be any valid style namespace for a given component, so "data" and "labels" are valid targets for this components like `VictoryBar`. `eventKey` may be given as a single value, or as an array of values to specify individual targets.
 If `eventKey` is not specified, the given `eventHandlers` will be attached to all elements of the specified `target` type.
 The `childName` property may be given as a string or an array of strings to target multiple children.
 The `eventHandlers` object should be given as an object whose keys are standard event names (i.e. `onClick`) and whose values are event callbacks.
-The return value of an event handler is used to modify elemnts.
+The return value of an event handler is used to modify elements.
 The return value should be given as an object or an array of objects with optional `target`, `childName` and `eventKey` keys for specifying the element(s) to be modified, and a `mutation` key whose value is a function.
 The `target` and `eventKey` keys will default to those corresponding to the element the event handler was attached to.
 The `mutation` function will be called with the calculated props for each element that should be modified (i.e. a bar label), and the object returned from the mutation function will override the props of that element via object assignment.

 *examples:*
 ```jsx